Open Portal

 Once a configuration is dialed in, save it for later.

+Save a preset.
 Click Save Preset in the header.
 The generator auto-suggests a name based on symbol + action + comment.
 Edit it and confirm.

 Save Preset popover with auto-suggested name based on symbol, action, and comment